-With the rise of popularity, some pilots even do FPV for a living, filming commercials, music videos and movies, it's a great time to be an FPV pilot.
+With the rise of cinematic fpv drones, some pilots even do FPV for a living, filming commercials, music videos and movies, it's a great time to be an FPV pilot.

 In this guide we will show and explain how to get professional grade footage out of your GoPro.
 How to set it up in terms of camera settings and some workflows to help you get the best possible footage your camera can provide.

 Offers good quality footage but no built in stabilisation.
 It was the camera of choice for reelsteady stabilisation workflow (Hero 8 Black is better now).
 This camera is still one of the best options for the price, since its an older camera it goes by cheaper than other cameras, and has a clean gyro, making it the cheapest reelsteady camera out there.

 The Session is the "Golden nugget" of FPV Freestyle, it is small, lightweight and can capture up to 4k.
 Most pilots prefer this camera for freestyle.
 It can be used for cinematic flying but make sure your drone is tuned since it doesn't offer any stabilisation and reelSteady doesn't work.